Seeing through the smoke

 to Peruvean coca farmers slashing and burning their forests

-countries filling the banks of the North.
+to poor Southern countries filling the banks of the North.

 I plant a tree -- a blue spruce --